As COVID-19 vaccine mandates rise, religious exemptions grow

 And it is only likely to grow following President Joe Biden’s sweeping new vaccine mandates covering more than 100 million Americans, including executive branch employees and workers at businesses with more than 100 people on the payroll.

-The administration acknowledges that some small minority of Americans will use — and some may seek to exploit — religious exemptions.
-But it said it believes even marginal improvements in vaccination levels will save lives.
+The administration acknowledges that a small minority of Americans will use — and some may seek to exploit — religious exemptions.
+But it said it believes even marginal improvements in vaccination rates will save lives.

-It’s not clear yet how many federal employees have requested a religious exemption.
-The Labor Department has said an accommodation can be denied if it causes an undue burden.
+It is not clear how many federal employees have asked for a religious exemption, though union officials say there will be many requests.
+The Labor Department has said an accommodation can be denied if it causes an undue burden on the employer.

 In the states, mask and vaccine requirements vary, but most offer exemptions for certain medical conditions or religious or philosophical objections.
 The use of such exemptions, particularly by parents on behalf of their schoolchildren, has been growing over the past decade.